 (Originally published in The Ceylankan #80 November 2017 and reproduced with kind permission of the author)

-The plantation economy of Sri Lanka which sustained and developed the country through two and a half centuries of British rule, depended to a great extent on tea production.
+The plantation economy of Sri Lanka which sustained and developed the country through one and a half centuries of British rule, depended to a great extent on tea production.
 Tea was introduced during the latter half of the 19th Century following the decimation of the coffee industry by leaf disease, and was most productive in the mid to high grown areas mainly in the Central Province.
 The Uva district large enough to be a separate province, was considered part of the Central Province and had its Government Agent based in Kandy.
 The Uva Rebellion of 1818 just 3 years after the Kandyan Convention was signed, was a considerable uprising against the newly established British rule but was doomed to failure.
 The bow and arrows of the rebels were no match to the fire power of the British and the rebellion resulted in the slaughter of many a valiant rebel and the destruction of the Uva area.
 Every male over the age of 18 was pursued, shot, their homes burnt, their cattle slaughtered, and their paddy fields destroyed.
 The leaders of the rebellion were either beheaded or exiled to Mauritius and the area almost totally decimated of its able-bodied males.
 A British Government Agent Herbert White writing in “Journal of Uva” many decades later said” If thousands died in the battle they were all fearless and clever fighters.
 If one considers the remaining population of 4/5 after the battle, to be children, women and the aged, the havoc caused was unlimited.
 In short the people have lost their lives and all other valuable belongings”.

 As a result of the devastation, Uva, once part of the granary of the country was by early 19th Century a barren area.
 The lack of infrastructure such as road and rail that were servicing the emerging coffee growing areas were conspicuously absent in Uva, possibly also due to the distance from the capital city.
 Coffee was slow to catch on although large tracts of land were purchased by speculative investors.
 With the introduction of tea however and the rail link established, and the road to Badulla and beyond created, there was a need to establish a new administrative district with a Government Agent in charge.
 In February 1886 Sir Arthur Gordon the Governor visited Badulla to proclaim the establishment of the Province of Uva.
 This took place in a Durbar held in Badulla where the official proclamation was made in the presence of a subjugated people represented by their Chieftains kneeling before the Governor.
 Meanwhile there had been the pioneer tea planters who had opened up large tracts of land in the area.
 They were the people who were to restore growth and prosperity to the area.